r1anaf/repo-1/README.md

-This repository contains various projects involving different Java topics including stacks, objects and arrays.
+This repository contains a few of the largest projects I have completed in my Java coursework involving various topics such as stacks, objects, loops and arrays.